Mary Beth Ellis

 Five years after leaving her job as a marketing director to pursue triathlon professionally, Mary Beth joined Team TBB in 2011.
 Coach Brett Sutton immediately recognized her talent for long-distance triathlon, which they worked together to hone to remarkable effect.
-Indeed, she stormed her way into Ironman with a 2011 debut of just over 8:43 at Ironman Austria, smashing the rookie record, the American record and the course record that day.
+She stormed her way into Ironman with a 2011 debut of just over 8:43 at Ironman Austria, smashing the rookie record, the American record and the course record.

 Since then, Mary Beth has quickly pushed her way to the front of the sport, winning four of her first five Ironman starts and breaking three course records, including the 20-year-old high water mark at Ironman Canada.
 2015 was a particularly strong year for Mary Beth, with victories at the ITU Long Distance Triathlon World Championships in Motola, Sweden, and at Ironman Mont Tremblant.
 In so doing, she built on her reputation for battling through adverse conditions and personal setbacks.
 No wonder her nickname is “Honey Badger.”

-She even used a 2013 crash for a good cause: To raise money for the Steadman Philippon Research Institute, the largest and oldest non-profit group for sports injury research in the U.S.
+She even used a 2013 crash for a good cause: Her comeback raised money for the Steadman Philippon Research Institute, the largest and oldest non-profit group for sports injury research in the U.S.

 Mary Beth Ellis

 Proven fastest in the wind tunnel and on the Ironman circuit, the P5 showcases Cervélo’s industry-leading aerodynamic engineering.